prenderj/variant_tutorial/README.md

 # Session 3: Association study with plink
 ## Dataset
 In this session we will use human data from the 1000 genomes dataset.
 The file we are using contains genotypes for approximately 2500 individuals from 26 different globabl populations.
-The file was originally downloaded from the 1000 genome ftp site here (ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/)
+The file was originally downloaded from the 1000 genomes ftp site here (ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/)

 Programs required:
 *	Plink (https://www.cog-genomics.org/plink2/)